The Built Environment Showcase (BES)

 Kellogg Hotel & Conference Center,

 Michigan State University, 219 S. Harrison Road

 Download 2012 Presentation

-The Hot Topic presentation by Gary Heidel and Mark Wyckoff on “Placemaking and Its Effects on the Built Environment” is now available for download.
+The Hot Topic presentation by Gary Heidel and Mark Wyckoff at the 2012 Conferece on “Placemaking and Its Effects on the Built Environment” is now available for download.

-- Showcase the impact of the Built Environment Sector on Michigan and the U.S. economies.
+- Demonstrate the impact of the Built Environment sector in the State of Michigan.

 Just What is the Built Environment, and Why are Those Who Create It So Important to Its Economic Vitality?

 The Built Environment provides the setting for human activity, including buildings, parks, green space, neighborhoods, cities and supporting infrastructure.
 It is created via planning, design, construction, real estate, redevelopment, maintenance and energy.
 Few realize what an impact this dynamic economic sector has.
 In Michigan, the Built Environment Sector: